All images used in this website, including all the blogs

 purpose of knowledge and education of our visitors.

 Embarking on a long-term stay in a new country requires meticulous planning.
-For French digital nomads eyeing Bonaire, several key areas demand attention to ensure a smooth transition and a productive stay.
+For French digital nomads eyeing Bonaire, preparations are needed to ensure a smooth transition and a productive stay.

 While your accommodation will likely serve as your primary workspace, Bonaire offers a few alternatives.
 Cafes in Kralendijk, the capital, provide a change of scenery and the buzz of local life.
 Some co-working spaces may be available, offering dedicated facilities and the chance to connect with other professionals.
 The key is to establish a routine that integrates your work schedule with the island's relaxed rhythm, perhaps starting early to enjoy the cooler mornings and dedicating afternoons to exploration.